top of page

 ABOUT US

-The All Animals Initiative for Multispecies Community Building is a collective of scientists, artists, students, and educators collaborating to empower and connect multispecies communities through public engagement, creative practice, and rigorous scholarship.
+The All Animals Initiative for Multispecies Community Building is a centralized network of scientists, artists, students, and educators collaborating to empower and connect multispecies communities around the globe.

-To explore the scholarship behind the initiative, please visit the WATR-lab website for more information about the research group that serves as the academic foundation to our work.
+To explore the scholarship behind AAI, please visit the WATR-lab website for more information about the research group that serves as the foundation to our work.

 STEERING COMMITTEE